 A comprehensive global ban is the only way to resolve the problem

 The states that negotiated and formally adopted the Convention on Cluster Munitions in Dublin in May 2008 agreed by consensus to a strong, comprehensive Convention, banning all types of cluster munitions and creating rigorous obligations on stockpile destruction, clearance, victim assistance and international cooperation and assistance.
 An effort by some states, including self-declared major users and producers, to develop alternative international law with only limited prohibitions and restrictions on some cluster munitions failed in 2011 after years of discussions.

 The CCM therefore stands as the sole international standard on cluster munitions, a standard endorsed by over half the world’s states.
 The states that adopted the CCM did so because they recognized that the only way to effectively address the problems caused by cluster munitions is through a total ban, backed by requirements to destroy stocks, clear affected land, and assist victims.
 The development of the Convention’s text was guided by a broad group of states, including many countries that have suffered the consequences of cluster munition use, keeping the focus on preventing future harm.

 A large and diverse group of states have already joined

 States from every region of the world have joined the Convention, demonstrating widespread international rejection of cluster munitions.
-At least 42 countries that have stockpiled, produced, and/or used cluster munitions have joined the Convention, including key international and regional military powers.
-Several of the world’s most affected states have joined the Convention, including Afghanistan, Iraq, Lao PDR, and Lebanon.
-A total of 20 NATO nations have adhered as well.
+Countries that have stockpiled, produced, and/or used cluster munitions have joined the Convention, including key international and regional military powers.
+Several of the world’s most affected states have joined the Convention, including Iraq, Lao PDR, and Lebanon.
+Over 20 NATO nations have adhered as well.
 Their participation shows that a wide variety of states with different political, economic, and security perspectives all support the cluster munitions ban.